Child Custody Jurisdiction – Which State Will Handle Your Case?

 For child custody issues to be determined by the court, the court must have custody jurisdiction to rule on your case.
-But if parents live in different states at the time of their divorce, which state has jurisdiction in the case?

-This is decided by the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which helps insure custody issues are resolved in the correct state.
-Under this act, a child's home state has authority in custody issues and decisions.
-Additionally, a 6 month period of residence prior to the start of a custody case defines the home state.
-For children less than 6 months old, the home state would be considered where the child has lived since birth with a parent.
+Under the UCCJEA, a child's home state has authority in custody issues and decisions.
+The home state is defined as where the child has resided for the 6 month period prior to the start of a custody case.
+For children who are less than 6 months old, the home state would be where the child has lived since birth with a parent.

 Child Custody Jurisdiction Questions